Shipping Pre-registered Keys

 Shipping Pre-reg Keys to Users

-Adding Users to Directory
+Adding New Users to Directory

 To add a new user, do the following: